-Note: All laboratory students are required to wear a professional kitchen uniform which is available for purchase from the College Bookstore.
+Note: All A.A.S. degree students must complete HRM 260 - Hotel and Restaurant Work Experience Practicum (500 work experience hours in the Hospitality Industry non-credit).
+Please consult with the Department Chairperson regarding this work experience.
+All laboratory students are required to wear a professional kitchen uniform which is available for purchase from the College Bookstore.